elgw/dotter/README.md

    folder `~/.DOTTER/`.
 Remove the whole folder to reset the configuration.
 This includes default directories, window placements and emission wavelengths for fluorophores.

+ * _Equations look funky on this page!_

+ This document is converted to HTML by Pandoc and should look better when displayed from 'DOTTER'->'Help'.

 <hr/>
 Didn't find what you were looking for?
 Please file a <a href="#bugs">bug report</a>.